Milestones in the company's history

 1990

-Handtmann begins to use an innovative casting method which comes from the USA – full mould casting or the lost foam casting method.
+Handtmann begins to use an innovative casting method from the USA – full mould casting or the lost foam casting method.
 This method is particularly suitable for producing complex cast parts.
-A high volume plant is commissioned in 1995.
+Five years later, a high volume plant is commissioned.

 1989